 This peach jam recipe is what you are looking for: sweet but not too much, it extracts the flavors from the peach like nothing else.

 - 6 pieces peaches peeled, pitted, and chopped

 Scrub the oranges with a vegetable brush, then chop into small pieces, including the peels.

 Place the chopped peaches and oranges in a pot or big bowl.
 Mix in sugar, then cover the bowl, and place in the refrigerator overnight.

-- The next day, simmer the mixture over low heat and then cook for 2-3 hours, stir occassionally.
+The next day, simmer the mixture over low heat and then cook for 2-3 hours, stir occasionally.

 - When the jam has thickened, remove from heat.